Эта страница не доступна на русском языке.

 Such reforms were supported by sound advice, training and technical expertise, and supplemented by major investments in the private and public sectors.
 With domestic capital on its own insufficient to finance transition, the Bank helped to bring in external capital from both private and public sources.

-Such experience has stood the Bank in good stead when it has expanded its original region of operations into new countries such as Mongolia (in 2006), Turkey (2009) and Jordan, Tunisia, Morocco, Egypt and Kosovo (in 2012).
+Such experience has stood the Bank in good stead when it has expanded its original region of operations into new countries such as Mongolia (in 2006), Turkey (2009), Jordan, Tunisia, Morocco, Egypt and Kosovo (in 2012) and Cyprus (in 2014).
 It is currently active in more than 30 countries from central Europe to central Asia and the southern and eastern Mediterranean.
 The Czech Republic is the only member to have ‘graduated’ from the EBRD and no longer receives investment from the Bank.

 The EBRD’s understanding of how a market economy works and engagement with other international financial institutions also allowed the Bank to play a crucial role in stabilising the region and planning for recovery after the shock of the global financial crisis in 2008.